If you work for a tech startup, you may have non-qualified stock options (NSOs).

 In the above we’ve used an effective tax rate of 45%, which is what we’re often seeing among our clients in California.
 But it really depends on:

-When you make money by selling your equity in an IPO or acquisition, your profit is taxed.
+When you make money by selling your equity in an IPO or acquisition, your gain is taxed.

 In the worst case, it’s again taxed at ordinary income rates (the highest possible rate, just like your salary).